ashokkrish/CougarStats/README.md

 # CougarStats: An R Shiny App for Statistical Analysis

+## Who is CougarStats for?

+- Students enrolled in an introductory statistics class

 ## Shiny app authors

 * **Crystal Wai** | *Lead Developer and maintainer*